abhishek-kumar-code/Redfish_Public/Specification.md

 Structured properties, defined as [complex types](#resource-type-definitions) or [expanded](#expanded-resources) [resource types](#resource-type-definitions), are returned as JSON objects.
 The type of the JSON object is specified in the Redfish Schema definition of the property containing the structured value.

-##### Collection properties
+##### Resource Collection properties

-Collection-valued properties are returned as JSON arrays, where each element of the array is a JSON object whose type is specified in the Redfish Schema document describing the containing type.
+Resource Collection-valued properties are returned as a JSON array property, where each element of the array is a JSON object whose type is specified in the Redfish Schema document describing the containing type.

 Collection-valued properties may contain a subset of the members of the full collection.
 In this case, the collection-valued property shall be annotated with a next link property.
 The property representing the next link shall be a peer of the collection-valued property, with the name of the collection-valued property suffixed with "@odata.nextLink".
 The value of the next link property shall be an opaque URL that the client can use to retrieve the next set of collection members.
 The next link property shall only be present if the number of resources requested is greater than the number of resources returned.